-You can see a map of Napa Valley here.
-It shows the highways mentioned below.
+On a map of Napa Valley, you can see the highways mentioned below.

 Napa Valley is more or less due north of San Francisco, but you can't just start driving north from the middle of town and get there.
 In fact, if you tried that, you'd probably end up in the San Francisco Bay.

 To reach Napa, you need to get around the north end of the San Francisco Bay.
-You can do that on the east or west side of the bay, but I prefer the west side route which is more scenic, even if it does take a little longer.
+You can do that on the east or west side of the bay, but many prefer the west side route which is more scenic, even if it does take a little longer.

 West Side of the Bay: Go north across the Golden Gate Bridge on US Hwy 101 to CA Hwy 37, then connect to CA Hwy 121 and CA Hwy 29.
 This route takes you through the southern end of Sonoma County and the lush, rolling hills of the Carneros wine region.
 However, it also passes The Raceway at Sears Point.
 It's best to avoid it on race days when the crowds can cause traffic jams around the Hwy 37/121 intersection.

 East Side of the Bay: Take the Bay Bridge to I-80 North, exiting at American Canyon Rd.
 West, which connects to CA Hwy 29 north.